orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

     this.cdr.markForCheck();
   }</pre>

-Before we dive into each function, I want to explain the &#8220;**renderTemplate()**&#8221; function.
+Before we dive into each function, I want to explain the &#8220;**renderTemplate()**" function.

-With this function, i&#8217;m using the &#8220;viewContainer&#8221; in order to render the template as a sibling to the actual element.
-The &#8220;createEmbeddedView&#8221; function takes a template reference and inserts it, compiled with the data, into the last view position in the html container.
-The actual &#8220;viewContainer&#8221; is the element that wraps the input element (in this case).
+With this function, i'm using the &#8220;viewContainer" in order to render the template as a sibling to the actual element.
+The &#8220;createEmbeddedView" function takes a template reference and inserts it, compiled with the data, into the last view position in the html container.
+The actual &#8220;viewContainer" is the element that wraps the input element (in this case).
 A second argument determines the index at which this template should be rendered.

-### cdr &#8211; ChangeDetectorRef for change detection
+### cdr - ChangeDetectorRef for change detection

-The use of &#8220;cdr&#8221; turned out to be useful for detecting changes and telling angular to render this component again.
-Since i&#8217;m using a parent component (PlayerSearch Component) with a change detection strategy set to &#8220;OnPush&#8221; &#8211; using &#8220;**markForCheck()**&#8221; is a way of telling angular that there are changes within this component which are not originated from the &#8220;Input()&#8221;s, so it needs to re-render the component.
+The use of &#8220;cdr" turned out to be useful for detecting changes and telling angular to render this component again.
+Since i'm using a parent component (PlayerSearch Component) with a change detection strategy set to &#8220;OnPush" - using &#8220;**markForCheck()**" is a way of telling angular that there are changes within this component which are not originated from the &#8220;Input()"s, so it needs to re-render the component.

-### 4 &#8211; Keyboard Support
+### 4 - Keyboard Support

 lets go over the actual rxjs code which creates the typeahead behavior for this component.

-In order to support selection of a result with the enter key, this code listens to keydown strokes on the input element, allows only Enter key to pass on to the stream and then invokes the &#8220;handleSelectSuggestion&#8221; which eventually &#8211; emits an event for the selected result.
+In order to support selection of a result with the enter key, this code listens to keydown strokes on the input element, allows only Enter key to pass on to the stream and then invokes the &#8220;handleSelectSuggestion" which eventually - emits an event for the selected result.

 <pre class="lang:default decode:true ">filterEnterEvent() {
     return Observable.fromEvent(this.element.nativeElement, 'keydown')